stanbuklovskyi/ML-algorithms-from-scratch/README.md

 **Environment:** Google Colab, Jupyter Notebook

-**Libraries:** Numpy, Collections
+**Libraries:** Numpy, Collections and Scikit-Learn datasets for testing.

 ## How to use

-  * All files include algorithms coded in OOP and tests at the end.
+All files include algorithms coded in OOP and tests at the end.
 If you want classes only - feel free to comment testing section.

+## Testing results

+✅ Naive Bayes: Random 1000 samples, 10 features, 2 classes -> 88% accuracy.

+✅ Decision Tree: Breast cancer dataset -> 93.9% accuracy

+✅ Random Forest: Breast cancer dataset -> 92.9% accuracy

 ## License